The West Christmas Ever: Release and promotion

 The West Christmas Ever was released by Producer Entertainment Group on November 8, 2019, following her previous EPs Drag Is Magic and John Goodman (both released on the same label on May 17, 2019).
 "Jingle Juice"'s music video sees West bring the holiday spirit to people "stuck without really celebrating the seasons".
 She said that the video has "a mix of the Wild West themes" and was influenced by Dolly Parton, Hee Haw and Lady Bunny, one of her favorite entertainers.
 The video also refers to National Lampoon's Christmas Vacation (1989).
 According to West, "the idea of going to a town where it was kind of isolated and stuck in a certain time" was an inspiration for the video.
-To commemorate West being named National Volunteer Fundraiser of the Year, her foundation launched "The West Christmas Ever — 25 days of Christmas" to present $1,000 grants to LGBT+ organizations across the U.S. every day from December 1 to December 25.
+To commemorate West being named National Volunteer Fundraiser of the Year, her foundation launched "The West Christmas Ever — 25 days of Christmas" to present $1,000 grants to LGBTQ+ organizations across the U.S. every day from December 1 to December 25.